therepos/docusaurus/docs/about/index.md

 ### Structure

 Docusaurus file system allows the use of `@import` across files, except the `static` directory where files are served as-is.
 The following diagram shows the file structure of a multi-sections blog-enabled documentation site.
 The navigation bar and sidebars items are auto-generated based on the directories under `docs/`.
 Each sidebar represents a navbar item.
+Docusaurus expects an index.md landing page for each directory under `docs/`.

 ```
 docusaurus